jakebellacera/wordpress-twitter-api-widget/README.md

     * Make sure that this user's tweets are public!
 If the user is private, then you will not get the feed.
 * **Number of tweets** - The number of tweets you'd like to fetch.
     * 5 tweets are fetched at a time by default.

-### Advanced Options

-The following advanced options are available as well:

 * **Tweet template** - The template of the tweet (see below for more information).

 #### Tweet template